-Feature flags is a mechanism used in a CI process.
+Feature flags are a mechanism used in a CI process.
 It is a configuration mechanism used to turn the features and code on and off during run time.
-This helps in segregating the features that are still under development and enables to test or run the completed parts of the code.
+This helps in segregating the features that are still under development and enables testing or running the completed parts of the code.
 Another technique to enable feature management in CI is version control branching.
 This technique is used to create branches based on their development cycle duration.
 However, the former technique is more convenient as it facilitates hassle-free feature management in case of concurrent developments.

 After continuous integration, continuous delivery is carried out.
 It is the automation of pushing applications to the production environments.
 The delivered components are then staged for review and tests.
 The steps involved in continuous delivery would include:

 - Extracting code from version control and executing a build.